 For workers who have obtained the relevant knowledge but do not have any formal certificate based on their competency levels.

 Fund provided for the renovation of training rooms or enhancements required to encourage more in-house retraining and skills development of employees.

 HRDF Claim Meaning?

 Payments of the training grants are only paid after successful submission of claims.
 The forms are to be submitted by the employee who has completed the training program and should be done online and with 100% accuracy.
 This will avoid further delays or rejects.

 It’s also important to note that the claim form is to be signed by a relevant authorised officer and claims are only payable after having taken full training and paid out all fees.
 The trainee should have also undertaken at least 75% of the training course and passed the relevant examination if need be.

 HRDF is claimable by following the following steps:

-choose between submission of claims with grants or submission of other claims.
+- Then choose between submission of claims with grants or submission of other claims

-that you do the online submission with the relevant supporting document then
+- Ensure that you do the online submission with the relevant supporting documents then click on submit